hapijs/hapi/docs/API.md

             - `'client'` - caching is pefromed on the client by sending the HTTP `Cache-Control` header.
 This is the default value.
             - `'server'` - caching is performed on the server using the cache strategy configured.
             - `'client+server'` - caching it performed on both the client and server.
+        - `segment` - optional segment name, used to isolate cached items within the cache partition.
+Defaults to the route fingerprint
+          (the route path with parameters represented by a `'?'` character).
+Note that when using the MongoDB cache strategy, some paths will require manual override as their fingerprint will conflict with MongoDB collection naming rules.
+When setting segment names manually, the segment must begin with `'//'`.
+        - `privacy` - determines the privacy flag included in client-side caching using the 'Cache-Control' header.
+Values are:
+            - `'default'` - no privacy flag.
+This is the default setting.
+            - `'public'` - mark the response as suitable for public caching.
+            - `'private'` - mark the response as suitalbe only for private caching.
         - `expiresIn` - relative expiration expressed in the number of milliseconds since the item was saved in the cache.
 Cannot be used together with `expiresAt`.
         - `expiresAt` - time of day expressed in 24h notation using the 'MM:HH' format, at which point all cache records for the route expire.
 Cannot be used together with `expiresIn`.
         - `staleIn` - number of milliseconds to mark an item stored in cache as stale and reload it.
 Must be less than `expiresIn`.
+Available only when using server-side caching.
         - `staleTimeout` - number of milliseconds to wait before checking if an item is stale.
+Available only when using server-side caching.
 <p></p>
     - `auth` - authentication configuration.
 Value can be:
         - a string with the name of an authentication strategy registered with `server.auth()`.